-9 Are there any legal requirements to give preference in hiring to, or not to discriminate against, particular people or groups of people?
+Are there any legal requirements to give preference in hiring to, or not to discriminate against, particular people or groups of people?

 The Tripartite Guidelines on Fair Employment Practices (TGFEP) prohibits discriminatory practices in all Singapore-based organisations.
-The TGFEP is published by the tripartite partners, which are the Ministry of Manpower (MOM), the National Trades Union Congress and the Singapore National Employers Federation.
+The TGFEP is published by the tripartite partners, which are the Ministry of Manpower (MOM), National Trades Union Congress and Singapore National Employers Federation.

-All employers are expected to abide by the TGFEP, according to which employers must recruit and select employees on the basis of merit (eg, skills, experience or ability to perform the job), regardless of age, race, gender, religion, marital status and family responsibilities or disability.
+All employers are expected to abide by the TGFEP.
+According to the TGFEP, employers must recruit and select employees on the basis of merit (eg, skills, experience or ability to perform the job), regardless of age, race, gender, religion, marital status and family responsibilities or disability.

 The Fair Consideration Framework (FCF) published by the MOM sets out requirements for all employers in Singapore to consider the workforce in Singapore fairly for job opportunities.
 Employers submitting Employment Pass and S Pass applications must first advertise on MyCareersFuture and fairly consider all candidates.
-There are certain exceptions to advertising, such as where the company has fewer than 10 employees, the fixed monthly salary for the vacancy is S\$20,000 or above and the role is for not more than one month, or if the candidate is being transferred as an intra-corporate transferee as defined in the World Trade Organization's General Agreement on Trade in Services and applicable free trade agreement.
+There are certain exceptions to advertising, such as where the company has fewer than 10 employees, the fixed monthly salary for the vacancy is S\$22,500 and above (since 1 September 2023), the role is for not more than one month, or if the role is to be filled by a local transferee within the company (including an existing employee that is transferring from another related branch, subsidiary, or affiliate in Singapore) or an intra-corporate transferee as defined in the World Trade Organisation's General Agreement Trade in Services or any applicable free trade agreement.